cloudfoundry/uaa/docs/UAA-APIs.rst

 ================  ========================================================================================

 To create an arbitrary client in an Identity Zone, you must have the scope of zones.<zone-id>.admin.
-See `create-a-zone-administrator-add-zones-id-admin-to-a-user-post-groups-zones`_ to assign that scope to a user, then as that user, use the /oauth/clients endpoints, being sure to include the X-Identity-Zone-Id: <zone-id> header.
+See create_zone_administrator_ to assign that scope to a user, then as that user, use the /oauth/clients endpoints, being sure to include the X-Identity-Zone-Id: <zone-id> header.

 Create Identity Provider API: ``/identity-providers``
 -----------------------------------------------------